-- 6.4 Ms Rodrigo considered that due to the changes in location of the take of water and increases to the scale of the operation with respect to the amount of water requested and the area of irrigation, the impacts associated with the proposal are likely to be greater than the impacts associated with the existing activity at this site.
-However she recognised that the applicant is proposing to convert to spray irrigation and has proposed to adopt the minimum lake level for Lake Aviemore, which will improve technical efficiency of the operation and recognises the natural values of the lake. - 6.5 Ms Rodrigo considered that there were a number of outstanding issues associated with this proposal, as listed below: - (a) Surface water quality No impact assessment or measures to address the water quality impacts that could arise from irrigation at this site.
-Ms Rodrgio therefore considered that the impacts on water quality may therefore not be acceptable; - (b) Efficient and reasonable use A lack of soil water demand information to support the annual volume requested in accordance with the direction provided by Policies 15 20 of the WCWARP; - (c) Landscape and amenity The irrigation area is close to sensitive amenity areas and will be visible to the public using the lake, a camping ground and the State Highway. - (d) Transpower infrastructure No assessment of the impacts of irrigation on Transpower's assets that are located within the proposed irrigation area. - (e) Water metering The applicant is not proposing to install a water meter. - 6.6 Ms Rodrgio recommended conditions to address (c), (d) and (e) above.
+- 6.4 Ms Rodrigo recognised that the applicant was proposing to spray irrigate land, thereby meeting some of the technical efficiency objectives of the plan and has proposed to adopt the minimum lake level for Lake Waitaki, which recognises the natural values of the lake.
+However she considered that there were a number of outstanding issues associated with this proposal, as listed below: - (a) Surface water quality No impact assessment or measures to address the water quality impacts that could arise from irrigation at this site.
+Ms Rodrgio therefore considered that the impacts on water quality may therefore not be acceptable; - (b) Efficient and reasonable use A lack of soil water demand information to support the annual volume requested in accordance with the direction provided by Policies 15 20 of the WCWARP; - (c) Landscape and amenity The irrigation area is close to sensitive amenity areas and will be visible to the public using the lake, a camping ground and the State Highway. - (d) Transpower infrastructure No assessment of the impacts of irrigation on Transpower's assets that are located within the proposed irrigation area. - 6.5 Ms Rodrigo recommended conditions to address (c), and (d) above.
 However overall she was not satisfied that the actual and potential effects of the proposed activity are acceptable due to concerns regarding the effects on water quality and the efficient use of water.